cart1997/cart1997/README.md

 ### Hi there 👋

 This is Kartheek Nadella.
-Pursing MS in CS🎓 at NJIT
+Graduated Student from NJIT MS in CS🎓

 👉🏼 Focus on DSA and web development